Milnor fibre boundary of a non-isolated surface singularity: Germs of type

-For this family we found no nice uniform presentation of $\gc$ (with similar simplicity and conceptual conciseness as in (\ref{cyl})) (compare also with the second paragraph of (\ref{221})).
-Since the boundary 3--manifold $\partial F$ can be determined completely and rather easily for any $f=zf'(x,y)$ by another method, see \ref{s:zf'}, we decided to omit general technical graph--presentations here.
-Nevertheless, particular testing examples can be determined without big difficulty, e.g. we will provide $\gc$ for $f'=x^{d-1}+y^{d-1}$ (when $f$ becomes homogeneous, a case which is treated in \ref{hom} uniformly with highest generality), or for $f'=x^2+y^3$ below.
-For more comments (and mysteries) regarding the possible graphs $\gc$, see (\ref{comments}).
+For this family we found no nice uniform presentation of $\gc$ with similar simplicity and conceptual conciseness as in \ref{cyl}, or in the homogeneous case.
+(We face the same obstruction as in the case of suspensions, explained in the second paragraph of \ref{221}).
+Since the 3--manifold $\partial F$ can be determined completely and rather easily\ix{Milnor!fiber!boundary} for any $f=zf'(x,y)$ by another method, which will be presented in Chapter \ref{s:zf'}, we decided to omit general technical graph--presentations here.
+Nevertheless, particular testing examples can be determined without difficulty.
+For example, consider $f'=x^{d-1}+y^{d-1}$ when $f$ becomes homogeneous and $\gc$ can be determined as in Chapter \ref{hom}.
+Or, consider $f'=x^2+y^3$, whose $\gc$ is below.
+For more comments (and mysteries) regarding the possible graphs $\gc$, see \ref{comments}.

 \begin{example}\labelpar{ex:zf'} Assume that $f=z(x^2+y^3)$ and take $g$ to be a generic linear form.
-The `ad hoc blowing up procedure' (using the `naive' principle to blow up the `worst singular locus') provides the following $\gc$ (where we marked the 2--edges, all the others are 1--edges):
+The `ad hoc blowing up procedure', using the naive principle to blow up the `worst singular locus', provides the following $\gc$, where we only marked the 2--edges, and all unmarked edges are 1--edges:

 \end{example}